ScreamingDev/magento-devMode/doc/90-devmode.md

 Note:
 With this setup PHPUnit will almost generate a feature list.
-You only need to revise the list and eliminate duplicates or cut of the "LeMike_DevMode_xxx_" from the class names.
+You only need to revise the list and eliminate duplicates or cut of the "LeMike_DevMode_Test_xyz_" from the class names.